paulmillr/paulmillr.github.io/_posts/2020-04-06-noble-secp256k1-fast-ecc.md

      Suppose in the code above, an error happens in `inv` for some values of `inv(k, N)`.
      It would get broken and produce garbage, leaking private keys.

-In the article we implement 1), while in the [result library](https://github.com/paulmillr/noble-secp256k1) we actually implement 2.
+In the article we implement 1 for simplicity, while in the [library](https://github.com/paulmillr/noble-secp256k1) we implement 2.
+Article's version has some important tricks, like using FIPS 186 4.1 technique to fetch more randomness than necessary and eliminate zeros from produced values.

 Combining 1 and 2 is the best approach and described in RFC6979 3.6 (additional k).
 It's called "hedged signatures" / "deterministic signatures with noise" / "extra entropy".